Welcome to the Risk, Injury, Safety, and Equity (RISE) Youth Sport Lab

 Our research focuses on critically examining the youth sport and recreation experience.
 Grounded in principles of equity, safety, and community, our work aims to foster athlete well-being, and emphasizes community-oriented partnerships that drive positive changes in youth sport experiences.
 Learn more about the objectives of the lab.

-Check out our research, find opportunities to participate in research, and connect with us!
+Check out our research, and connect with us!

 News